stevenatkin/Coursera_Capstone/capstone_project.md

 #### Student Enrollment and Demographic Analysis

-To get a better sense of the demographic distribution of the students in each city, simple bar charts were constructed that aggreagated all student enrollment data in each respective city as shown in Fig. 8, Fig 9, and Fig 10.
+To get a better sense of the demographic distribution of the students in each city, simple bar charts were constructed that aggregated all student enrollment data in each respective city as shown in Fig. 8, Fig 9, and Fig 10.

  ![san_enrollment](https://github.com/stevenatkin/Coursera_Capstone/blob/master/san_enrollment.png?raw=true)